 Season & Weather

 Does the idea of snowfall on your wedding day seem magical to you, or would that be a total bummer?
-Do you think autumn leaves or lush greens set the most beautiful outdoor setting?
+Do you think autumn leaves or lush greens are the most beautiful?
 What is your and your fiancé’s favorite time to be outdoors?

 It’s probably a given that you like the idea of getting married during your favorite season.
 But sometimes, that might clash with how you picture your wedding...
 If you love snowfall but have always pictured having an outdoor ceremony, you might need to choose one over the other.